creme332/reddit-spam-bot-detector/README.md

 678 different Reddit accounts (bots accounts and non-bots accounts) were used for testing and at most 100 submissions (posts + comments) were analysed for each account.

-> ⚠ This program was written to experiment with Reddit's API and Python and is not meant to be taken seriously.
+> 🔴 **Disclaimer: This program is purely for educational and experimental purposes.
+It was created to explore the functionalities of Reddit's API and to learn Python programming.
+It is not designed, tested, or intended for use in any production environment.
+The author does not assume any responsibility for the program's usage outside of the intended educational context.
+Users should use the program at their own risk and discretion.**

-# Usage #
+## Usage
 - `data.txt` contains a list of Reddit usernames of bots and real people which have been used for testing.
 - All the code required is in `main.py`.